Sports Ministry approves international competitions for athletes at full cost to Government | www.lokmattimes.com

 Sports Ministry approves international competitions for athletes at full cost to Government

-The Ministry of Youth Affairs and Sports has sanctioned foreign exposure trips for athletes across the sports of wrestling, weightlifting and shooting at full cost to the Government of India.
+New Delhi, Feb 15 The Sports Ministry has sanctioned foreign exposure trips for athletes across the sports of wrestling, weightlifting and shooting at full cost to the Government of India.

-Similarly, the Indian Weightlifting team will participate in the Singapore Weightlifting International 2022 to be held from Feb 23 to 28.
-The Women's contingent comprises of 9 Weightlifters and four support staff, while the Men's contingent comprises of 7 Weightlifters and four support staff.
+Similarly, the Indian Weightlifting team will participate in the Singapore Weightlifting International 2022 to be held from February 23-28.
+The women's contingent comprises nine weightlifters and four support staff, while the men's contingent comprises seven weightlifters and four support staff.
 Tokyo Olympics silver medalist Mirabai Chanu will be a part of the contingent.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app